OpenClassrooms-Student-Center/community/content/students/pascaldiamand.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Learn Apple's development tools to create applications under iOS, iPadOs and macO.
+objective: Learn Apple's development tools to create applications under iOS, iPadOs and macOS.

 short_description: Human being who wants to live digital experience in order to put it at the service of other humans.